DavidDock/works-of-wes-anderson/README.md

 This is for the Admin to add a new Wes Anderson film.
 All fields are required except the color class and icons.
 If these are not given default colors and icons will be used.
-The Trailer link was taken from the film's Youtube embed link and the posters from The [The-Poster-DB](https://theposterdb.com/).
+The Trailer link was taken from the film's Youtube embed link, the posters from The [The-Poster-DB](https://theposterdb.com/) and icons from [The-Noun-Project](https://thenounproject.com/).

 #### Critic Comment Model